sureshvenkatesan/meme-generator/README.md

 This application uses the following packages :
 # QuoteEngine
-This has python modules to ingest files in  different file formats like csv, docx, pdf , txt .
+This has python modules to ingest files in  different file formats like :
+- csv using CSVIngestor class that depends on pandas library
+- docx using DocxIngestor class that uses python-docx library
+- pdf using PDFIngestor class that utilizes the subprocess module to call the **pdftotext** CLI utility
+- txt using TextIngestor class.

-These files containing quote(s) and their authors .
+These input files contain quote(s) and their authors .
 The QuoteEngine implements a Strategy pattern to ingest any of these file types and  return a list of QuoteModel objects.
 QuoteModel  represent a quote with a body and author.